Don't Mess Up My Tempo: Commercial performance

 On October 31, 2018, 28 days after the opening of pre-orders, it was announced that Don't Mess Up My Tempo had exceeded 1.1 million pre-orders.
 The album went on to debut at number one on the Gaon Album Chart for the week of November 3, 2018.
 As of November 11, the album had sold 1,179,997 million copies, officially making Exo a quintuple million-selling group, and the first act in South Korea to sell over 10,000,000+ copies cumulatively across all albums.
 It eventually became the top-selling album of November 2018 on Gaon Album Chart with a total of 1,195,334 sales.
 The album was certified "Million" by Gaon on January 10, 2019.

 The album also attained international success by debuting at number 23 on the US Billboard 200, making it Exo's highest-charting album in the United States.
 It achieved 23,000 album-equivalent units, including 19,000 pure album sales.
 Exo became the third K-pop group to have an album chart in the top 40 of the US Billboard 200.

 The repackaged album debuted at number one on the Gaon Album Chart for the week of December 15, 2018.
 Additionally, it peaked at number 8 on the Billboard World Albums Chart and number 3 on the Oricon Chart in Japan.
-In February, the album was received a Double Platinum KMCA cerification.
+In February, the album was received a Double Platinum KMCA certification.